ThinkDataEd/student/docs/unit1/lesson13.md

 20. Click on the arrows at the bottom right-hand side of the presentation to view each slide.
 Pause on the slide titled “R’s most important syntax.”
 You should see 3 boxes, each containing a line of code.

-21. Every time you see a grey box with a line of code, you must type the code in the console.
+21. Every time you see a grey box with a line of code, you must type the code into the console.
 The output will appear either on the console itself or on the plot pane.

 22. Type in one of the lines of code.
 In this particular case, the output will be a plot.
 Notice that the location of the plot is in the same area of the slides, but under the **Plots** tab.
 You can toggle between the **Plots** and **Presentation** tabs by clicking each tab.